Regional representative of the Twelve: Creation

+These were the original appointees but additional men continued to be appointed to serve as Regional Representatives as late as David A. Bednar in 1994.

 Duties and authority

 The primary duty of the regional representatives was to "assist the members of the Council of the Twelve in training and encouraging stake leaders in their various duties, and for this purpose they began to visit the stakes frequently".

 Regional representatives were given the honorific title "Elder" and were considered to be layer of authority spanning the bridge between general authorities and the stake, ward, and mission church leaders.

 Abolishment and replacement

-At the April 1995 general conference, in one of his first major administrative acts as church president, Gordon B. Hinckley announced the discontinuance of the position of regional representative.
+At the April 1995 general conference, in one of his first major administrative acts as church president, Gordon B. Hinckley announced the discontinuance of the position of regional representative and creation of the new position of area authority.

 In April 1997, the church ordained all area authorities to the priesthood office of seventy and renamed the position "Area Authority Seventy".
 Later, the title "Area Authority Seventy" was shortened to "Area Seventy".

 In the LDS Church today, the duties that were formerly carried out by regional representatives are now largely carried out by these area seventies.